 Sarah Collins, specialist cystic fibrosis dietitian, was awarded a clinical doctoral research fellowship by Health Education England and the National Institute for Health Research (NIHR), which started in June 2016.

-The award will allow her to obtain a PhD through combining clinical research and leadership with continued clinical practice and development.
+The award will allow her to obtain a PhD at Imperial College London through combining clinical research and leadership with continued clinical practice and development.
 Her research will be looking at developing a self-management education programme for people with cystic fibrosis-related diabetes (CFRD).

 Sarah has worked at Royal Brompton and Harefield hospitals with adults who have cystic fibrosis for the past 19 years and has gained knowledge and expertise in many clinical areas and developed a particular interest in the management of CFRD.

 CFRD is the most common complication of cystic fibrosis, affecting 45 to 50 per cent of adults over 30 years and is different from type 1 and 2 diabetes, requiring specialist dietary and clinical management and has a large impact on nutrition, lung function and survival.